AxelGard/paper-trader/README.md

 Due to that just like a cat picking who will win a bunch of football matches we might be able to do well at random.
 There is still some things that need to be fixt in this patch.

-The name Randy random comes from the game [RimWorld](https://store.steampowered.com/app/294100/RimWorld/).<br >
-[Randy Random](https://rimworldwiki.com/wiki/Randy_Random), is a wild storyteller whose main characteristic is triggering challenges at any time of any difficulty, to the extent of launching several dangerous threats all at the same time or consecutively.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.